turbot/steampipe-plugin-kubernetes/docs/index.md

   # Specify the source of the resource.
 Possible values: `deployed`, `helm`, `manifest`, and `all`.
   # Default set to `all`.
 Set the argument to override the default value.
   # If the value is set to `deployed`, tables will show all the deployed resources.
+  # If set to `helm`, tables will only show resources from the configured helm charts.
   # If set to `manifest`, tables will show all the resources from the kubernetes manifest.
 Make sure that the `manifest_file_paths` arg is set.
   # If `all`, tables will show all the deployed and manifest resources.
   # source_type = "all"